carolzhou/multiPhATE/README.md

 RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE

 Pipeline outputs are written to user-specified output subdirectories (specified in your multiPhate.config file, and in the auto-generated myGenome_phate.config files, one for each genome).
 In this way, multiPhATE may be set up to run in parallel on any number of nodes of a compute cluster without fear of clashes in writing results.
 Implementing a code in parallel is system dependent; a parallel version of multiPhATE is not provided in the distribution.
+In the case that you have programming expertise at hand, parallelization should be implemented within the multiPhate.py script, upon execution of phate_runPipeline.py over the list of genomes.

 FURTHER RECOMMENDATIONS